-At the first Board meeting of each fiscal year or at any time thereafter as determined by the Board, the Board evaluation of the Executive Officer is presented by the Board Chair, or his/her Board Member designee, during a closed session.
-Board Members provide information to the Chair on the Executive Officer's performance in advance of this meeting.
-If the Board members have concerns with an Executive Officer's performance, the Board members should consult with the Deputy Director of DCA's Legal Affairs Office.
+At the last Board meeting of each fiscal year or at any time thereafter as determined by the Board, the Board evaluation of the EO is presented by the Board Chair, or Vice-Chair, during a closed session.
+Board Members provide information to the Chair on the EO's performance in advance of this meeting.
+If the Board Members have concerns with an EO's performance, the Board Members should consult with the Deputy Director of DCA's Legal Affairs Office and Board and Bureau Relations Office.